CygnusNetworks/cygnus-puppet-disk-facter/README.md

 In addition the following software RAID and standard disks are supported:

 * Linux Software RAID
-* ATA/SATA disks (using ahci, ata_piix, sata_via driver)
+* ATA/SATA disks (using ahci, ata_piix, sata_via drivers)

 For support for the RAID controllers you will need to install the vendor specific tools.
-You need to take care to install the raid utilities yourself.
-You might consider using jhoblitt Puppet modules to achieve this.
+You need to install the raid utilities yourself.
+To automate things you might consider using jhoblitt Puppet modules.
 See:

 * [jhoblitt/tw_3dm2](https://forge.puppetlabs.com/jhoblitt/tw_3dm2)
 * [jhoblitt/megaraid_sm](https://forge.puppetlabs.com/jhoblitt/megaraid_sm)